humanapi/connect-client/README.md

 const token = "this-is-your-session-token";

+/* Library runtime operations will be logged to your console, prefixed with "humanapi-connect-client" */ const logger = console.log.bind(null, "humanapi-connect-client: ")

 const onClose = ({ sessionResults, connections }) => {
     console.log(`You have a total of ${connections.length} connections`);
     const connectionsStr = connections.reduce((acc, connection, i) => {